-Partnership between École des Mines and businesses is based on win-win relations:
+The partnership between École des Mines and businesses is based on win-win relations:

-- Our students directly benefit from the close relationship between the École des Mines and the businesses in their search for internships and job opportunities; moreover our programmes take advantage of the up-to-date expertise of the engineers and other professionals who take part in our courses.
-On the other hand, companies can find in our school high-level students well-prepared for the professional life with solid scientific and managerial skills and knowledge;
+- Our students directly benefit from the close relationship between the École des Mines and the businesses in their search for internships and job opportunities; moreover, our programmes take advantage of the up-to-date expertise of the engineers and other professionals who take part in our courses.
+On the other hand, companies can find in our school high-level students well-prepared for professional life with solid scientific and managerial skills and knowledge;

 - Our research is driven by company demand and a large part of our budget comes from industrial funding.
-Thanks to close partnership with our research teams, companies can have access to intellectual and technical support as well as a level of flexibility that their organisation cannot provide internally.
+Thanks to the close partnership with our research teams, companies can have access to intellectual and technical support as well as a level of flexibility that their organisation cannot provide internally.

 Technological “hotel” for innovative startups

 On the Campus Georges Charpak Provence site in Gardanne, a “partnership space for R&D” (EPRD in French) operates as a technological “hotel” for innovative startups with links in research or education to the research center CMP.
-This centre delivers scientific and technical support to startups a with personal and material resources.
+This centre delivers scientific and technical support to startups with personal and material resources.
 In return, it maintains strong links with the region’s economical and industrial base, aiding business creation and employment of its graduate students.
 The EPRD interacts with different regional structures involved in entrepreneurship and economic development.

 It currently hosts 10 start-ups, almost reaching its hosting capacity (12 offices).

-Based on this model , the school has developed an equivalent EPRD on the Saint -Étienne site .
+Based on this model, the school has developed an equivalent EPRD on the Saint -Étienne site.